Are You Connected?

 There are many ways we can connect, but one of the most common ways to connect is to share food and drink.
-Our family has been committed to family meals forever, and still are, even now that our children are grown up and out of the house.
+Our family has been committed to family meals forever, and we still are, even now that our children are grown up and out of the house.
 Last night we ate an extended family meal at our son’s house and then babysat so they could attend our grandson's school open house.

 This week I also got together for lunch with four “old” colleagues from the Nutrition Science department at Purdue.
 The five of us try to get together at least 1-2 times a month.
 A little effort in staying in touch is so worthwhile!

 In the picture above I am enjoying a meal with some of our closest and dearest friends in South Haven, Michigan, where we travel each year in October.
 We have been getting together with these friends to discuss a book every month for 36 years!
 This weekend our family is traveling to Madison, Wisconsin to reconnect with the couple who started the group.
 We may make new friends, but we keep the old!

 Next weekend, we are hosting a block party for our entire neighborhood.
 One of our goals for the year was to invite neighbors over for dinner every month and host a block party during the summer.
 It has been so rewarding to get better acquainted with our neighbors.
 I’ll be sure to post a picture and blog about how our event turned out.

-Who could you connect with and share a meal, or an ice cream cone, or a drink?
+Who could you connect with and share a meal, an ice cream cone, or a drink with?
 Make connecting with others a way of life… it might just add years to your life!